 Advanced Shopify- $299, this plan is best for scaling businesses who require advanced analytic reports

 It’s important to note that alongside your Shopify monthly subscription fee, Shopify also takes a cut of each sale that you make.

 Magento is an open source meaning no transaction fees are charged on top of the other gateway provider fees.
 These fees would naturally be applicable to Shopify too.
 However, there are other costs involved with Magento that you need to consider such as themes, the cost of hosting, domain etc which you do not necessarily have to worry about with Shopify.

 Summary of Shopify VS Magento

 We hope this article has provided you with a good insight into two of the most popular ecommerce platforms, Shopify VS Magento.
 To find out more please head over to our blog where we talk more in depth about the different ecommerce platforms available.
-As Shopify experts we are on hand to give any advice to assist you in enhancing and growing your online store.
+As an official Shopify Partner we are on hand to give any advice to assist you in enhancing and growing your online store.